dutchaug/devfest-2015/app/_i18n/en/_posts/2015-08-01-call-for-papers.markdown

 * Research institutions with Google relevant activities
 * Companies, organisations and individuals using Google technologies

-If you belong to one of those groups and if you are a leading expert in Google technologies like Android, Google Cloud, AngularJS, Polymer, Go, The Physical Web, etc. you are cordially invited to submit a talk proposal (or a number of proposals).
-An independent program committee assesses the proposals and selects the actual conference talks.<br/>
+If you belong to one of those groups and if you are a leading expert in Google technologies like Android, Google Cloud, AngularJS, Polymer, Go, The Physical Web, etc. you are cordially invited to submit a talk proposal (or a number of proposals).<br/>

 #### Please submit your proposals [here](https://goo.gl/XZtwsE).
 The deadline for submitting your CfP is Friday September 18th, 2015